Skip to main content

 • “Runs great on Linux, thank you dev.”

 • “Buggy mess for me, it's mixed with my demo file.
-I tried to delete everything, yet it's still broken.
-Unless I figure out how to fix this, I won't be picking this game up again.”
+I tried to delete everything I could, yet it's still broken.
+Unless I'm able to figure out how to fix this, I won't be picking this game up again.”

 • “Gamepad support is broken and buggy despite the game prompting you to plug in a gamepad for the optimal experience.
-I legitimately cannot enter the vehicle using the gamepad.
-A lot of inputs need serious bug fixing, mainly entering and exiting your car.
-I froze to death twice because I could not enter the vehicle before switching to keyboard.”
+I legitimately cannot enter the vehicle using gamepad, and many inputs need serious bug fixing, mainly entering and exiting your car.
+I froze to death twice because I could not enter the vehicle before I gave up and switched to keyboard.”

 • “During the first half of my playthrough of the full game, I ran into a lot of bugs and glitches that made the game incredibly frustrating to get through.”